ShreyaOswal21/storytelling-with-data/final-project-part3.md

-A final writeup for Part III on a new Github page that summarizes all the work you've done thus far to create your final project.

-2. A final data story / report on Shorthand (or similar platform you proposed in Part I).

-3. A Word document that includes the text for your final report submitted through TurnItIn.

-4. A presentation given on your final data story / report during class.

 # Story so far:
 [Part 1](finalprojectpart1.md) introduced the idea for the final project - What happens to your memeory when you sleep?
 The aim was to discuss the importance of sleep in retaining and consolidating memory so that students are encoiuraged to improve their sleep schedule.